Beer Bread Recipe + Video

 Donna’s Notes

-2. If you are using unsalted butter, just add 1/4 teaspoon salt to the flour and sugar.
+Butter Tip: If using unsalted butter, add ¼ teaspoon kosher salt to the flour mixture.

 Nutrition